-While we attempt to fulfill all requests for demonstrations and tours, we are a student organization and certain times we may receive more requests than we are able to handle.
+We will attempt to fulfill all requests for demonstrations and tours within 30 miles or less of the UGA Athens campus.
 Please contact us early and we will do our best to attend your event.